Hetty Green: Later life

 As a young man, Ned Green moved away from his mother to manage the family's properties in Chicago and, later, Texas.
 In middle age, he returned to New York; his mother lived her final months with him.

 Green's daughter Sylvia lived with her mother until her thirties.
 Green disapproved of all of her daughter's suitors, suspecting that they were after her fortune.
 Sylvia finally married Matthew Astor Wilks on February 23, 1909, after a two-year courtship.
 A minor heir to the Astor fortune, Wilks entered the marriage with $2 million of his own, enough to assure Green that he was not a gold digger.
 Nonetheless, she compelled him to sign a prenuptial agreement waiving his right to inherit Sylvia's fortune.

 When her grown children left home, Green moved repeatedly among small apartments in Brooklyn Heights and after 1898, in Hoboken, New Jersey, mainly to avoid New York's property tax, though she did loan money to the city at reasonable rates.
-Hetty then regularly commuted to her office in the Chemical Bank on Broadway.
-By 1905, Hetty was New York's largest lender.
+She then regularly commuted to her office in the Chemical Bank on Broadway.
+By 1905, Green was New York's largest lender.
 Unsubstantiated rumors claimed that she ate only oatmeal, eggs, and onions, unheated so as not to increase her fuel bill.

 In her old age, Green developed a hernia, but refused to have an operation, preferring to use a stick to press down the swelling.
 She eventually moved her office to the National Park Bank, when she thought she had been poisoned at the Chemical Bank, a fear she had most of her life.

-Death
+Death and legacy

 On July 3, 1916, Green died at age 81 at her son's New York City home.
 According to her longstanding "World's Greatest Miser" entry in the Guinness Book of World Records, she died of apoplexy after arguing with a maid over the virtues of skimmed milk.
 The New York Times reported she suffered a series of strokes leading up to her death.